Impact Driver vs. Drill: What’s the Difference?

 Choosing an Impact Driver

-Most modern impact drivers are battery powered, and their batteries typically come in three sizes: 12, 18 and 20 volts.
+Most modern impact drivers are battery-powered, and their batteries typically come in three sizes: 12, 18 and 20 volts.
 Higher voltage means more power and torque, but the difference between 18 and 20 volts is in name only.

 More power is good if you want to drive lots of large fasteners.
-But keep in mind higher voltage also means larger, heavier batteries, and a impact driver that’s harder to slip in and out of your tool belt.
+But keep in mind higher voltage also means larger, heavier batteries, and an impact driver that’s harder to slip in and out of your tool belt.

 Finally, consider choosing a model with variable speed so you can harness more or less torque depending on how hard you squeeze the trigger.
 DeWalt, Milwaukee and Makita are some of the brands that produce high-quality brushless impact drivers.

 Want to bore holes with an impact driver?
 It’s possible.
-A handful of companies offer collections of drill bits that have the kind of one-quarter inch hex shank that screw driver bits use.
+A handful of companies offer collections of drill bits that have the kind of one-quarter-inch hex shank that screwdriver bits use.
 Slip one into your impact driver, then make some holes before driving screws.